 Got any other food terms you learned while traveling in Hawaii?
 Let us know in the comments below!

-More Oahu on Salt & Wind
+More Hawaii On Salt & Wind Travel

 Photo Credit: Natalie Jeffcott